mohitsharma-iitj/MLT-grafana-monitoring/README.md

 ![MLT in kubernetes](./images/MLT.png)

-To run the project, follow the steps below.
+To setup the monitoring in a day, follow the steps below.

 ```bash
 $ git clone https://github.com/mohitsharma-iitj/MLT-grafana-monitoring.git